JulianGerhard21/linearsvc_document_classifier/README.md

 label document
 ```

-where *label* coresponds to the class, the document was previously given and *document* represents
+where *label* corresponds to the class, the document was previously given and *document* represents
 a given text.
 Keep in mind, that your classes should not be over- or underrepresented.

 ## Evaluation